cmdotcom-plugins/cm-plugin-hybridmessaging/README.md

 * Changed the getMsisdnValue method behavior to return with failure in case if MSISDN was not available instead of returning with success and null value

 ### 0.1.1
-* Fixed faulty argument type check for the setDevelopment function and corrected docs for setDevelopment and startMessagingService
+* Fixed faulty argument type check for the setDevelopment function and corrected docs for setDevelopment and startMessagingService.

+### 1.0.0
+* Public release of the plugin.